vinnylg/leafletslm/README.md

 ## 🎯 Overview

-DrugsLM is a research project that aims to create a domain-specific language model trained on pharmaceutical data from regulatory agencies.
-Unlike general-purpose LLMs, DrugsLM focuses on:
+DrugSLM is a research project that aims to create a domain-specific language model trained on pharmaceutical data from regulatory agencies.
+Unlike general-purpose LLMs, DrugSLM focuses on:

 - **Accuracy**: Training exclusively on verified sources (ANVISA, FDA, medical literature)
 - **Multilingual**: Primary focus on Portuguese with English expansion